Tree of life: Baháʼí Faith

+Science perspective

+In contemporary biology, the "tree of life" is a graphical shorthand for the historical pattern of descent with modification across organisms, not a ladder of progress.
+Stephen Jay Gould emphasized that trees should be read as branching genealogies rather than hierarchies culminating in humans, and he analyzed how different tree iconographies shape scientific and public thinking about evolution.

 In art and film

-Austrian symbolist artist Gustav Klimt portrayed his version of the tree of life in his painting, The Tree of Life, Stoclet Frieze.
-This iconic painting later inspired the external facade of the "New Residence Hall" (also called the "Tree House"), a colorful 21-story student residence hall at Massachusetts College of Art and Design in Boston, Massachusetts.
+Austrian symbolist artist Gustav Klimt portrayed his version of the tree of life in his 1909 painting, The Tree of Life, Stoclet Frieze.
+It later inspired the external facade of the "New Residence Hall" (also called the "Tree House"), a colorful 21-story student residence hall at Massachusetts College of Art and Design in Boston, Massachusetts.

+In his 1927 novella Kappa (Japanese: 河童) Japanese author Ryūnosuke Akutagawa wrote of a fictitious religion called 'Lifeism' whose adherents believe their God, the Tree of Life, teaches them to 'live avidly'.